benmvp/slides/2017/nodesummit/iso-react.md

 - Coalesce data directly from DB/SOA calls, Django request / environment params
 - EVERYTHING must be passed because it's "stateless"
 - Again this is a simplification of what's going on
-- It gets the markup response and adds it to the context for the template to render
+- It gets the markup response and adds it to the context w/ props for the template to render

 /////